What is Competitive Benchmarking? Best Practices

 When you divide your products and/or services into these four groups, you will be able to decide where to put your efforts and which solutions are not worth focusing on.

-The most important metrics for competitive benchmarking
+The most important competitive benchmarking metrics

+Numerous metrics are available to you.
 There are key points to consider in competitive benchmarks.
 You don’t have to take them all into consideration, but the more metrics you have, the more thorough your benchmarking process is.

 Here are some competitive benchmark metrics you can use in your analysis: